flipacholas/Architecture-of-consoles/articles/game-boy.md

 ## CPU

+Instead of placing many off-the-shelf chips on the motherboard, Nintendo opted for a single chip to house (and hide) most of the components, including the CPU.
+This type of chip is called 'System On Chip' (SoC) and the one found on the GameBoy is referred to as **DMG-CPU** or **Sharp LR35902**.

-The main processor is a **Sharp LR35902**, a mix between the Z80 and the Intel 8080 that runs at **~4.19 MHz**.
-The CPU is found in a package called **DMG-CPU** which also houses other components we'll see later on.
+Having said that, the main processor is a **Sharp SM83** and it's a mix between the Z80 and the Intel 8080.
+It runs at **~4.19 MHz**.

-The Z80 is itself a superset of the 8080, so what does the Sharp actually has and has not from those two?
+The Z80 is itself a superset of the 8080, so what does the SM83 actually has and has not from those two?
 - Neither Z80's `IX` and `IY` registers nor 8080's `IN` or `OUT` instructions are included: This means that [I/O ports]({{< ref "master-system#accessing-the-rest-of-the-components" >}}) are not available.
 I'm not certain if that's just a measure to reduce costs, but one thing for sure is that components will have to be **completely memory-mapped**.
 - Only 8080's set of registers are implemented.
 - Includes Z80's extended instruction set.
 Although, only bit manipulation instructions are found.